oVirt/ovirt-site/source/documentation/working-with-gerrit.html.md

       git clone gerrit.ovirt.org:ovirt-engine

-this can also be done without registering to Gerrit, using:
+This can also be done without registering to Gerrit, using:

       git clone git://gerrit.ovirt.org/ovirt-engine